ByteHamster/MPHF-Experiments/README.md

 #### Building the Docker Image

 Run the following command to build the Docker image.
-Building the image takes about 5 minutes, as some packages (including LaTeX for the plots) have to be installed.
+Building the image takes about 10 minutes, as some packages (including LaTeX for the plots) have to be installed.
+Note that your machine needs to support the AVX2 instruction set extension to successfully run the experiments.

 ```bash
 docker build -t mmphf_experiments --no-cache .